ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 ## F5 BIG-IP order example
 {: #f5_considerations-example}

-You order a VMware® vCenter Server **Small** instance with two ESXi servers with the following configuration: 16 cores at 2.10 GHz each with 128 GB RAM.
+You can order a VMware® vCenter Server **Small** instance with two ESXi servers with the following configuration: 16 cores at 2.10 GHz each with 128 GB RAM.
 For F5 BIG-IP, you select the **Best** license model and a value of 5 Gbps for **Maximum Bandwidth**.

-In this case, a single BIG-IP VM requires, on each server:
+In this case, a single BIG-IP VM requires on each server:

 * 2.1 GHz * 8 CPUs = 16.8 GHz of CPU
 * 16 GB RAM

-In total, that is 33.6 GHz CPU and 32 GB RAM for two BIG-IP VMs.
+In total that is 33.6 GHz CPU and 32 GB RAM for two BIG-IP VMs.

 Each ESXi server has a capacity of 16 cores * 2.1 GHz = 33.6 GHz.
 Therefore, the first two requirements are met if both servers are active and there is at least 16.8 GHz of CPU and 16 GB RAM available on each server.